The case against a Wigan 20-year-old accused of injuring a woman in an e-bike hit and run smash has collapsed

-A Wigan 20-year-old accused of being involved in a hit and run collision involving an electric bike has walked free after the case against him collapsed.
+A Wigan 20-year-old accused of being involved in a hit and run collision involving an electric bike has had charges against him dropped.

 Watch more of our videos on Shots!Visit Shots! now